When is the Best Time to Dive in Fiji?© FijiPocketGuide.com

 • Bull Sharks – January to October

-• Coral Spawning (Balolo) – November
+• Coral Spawning (Balolo) – October and November

 • Turtles – November to March